Flow Patterns & Velocity

 Examples of Studies Done with EEMS

-EFDC was used to conduct a detailed hydrodynamic modeling study of the Belleville Locks & Dam after several barges were swept away after locking through going up river.
+EFDC+ was used to conduct a detailed hydrodynamic modeling study of the Belleville Locks & Dam after several barges were swept away after locking through going up river.
 The Belleville Locks & Dam is located on the Ohio River between the States of Ohio and West Virginia.
-The objective of the study was to determine the two-dimensional river velocity patterns during the period leading up to and just past the time of the accident at 9 am on January 6, 2005.
+The objective of the study was to determine the 2D river velocity patterns during the period leading up to and just past the time of the accident at 9 am on January 6, 2005.
 The time varying velocity patterns for the areas above and below the dam and locks were determined.
 These flow patterns were then used by barge navigation experts to determine the possible cause of the accident.

 As part of an EIS for Kodiak airport runway safety improvement alternatives, existing coastal circulation patterns were evaluated and impacts due to the new runway extension alternatives assessed.
-Two EFDC hydrodynamic models were generated.
+Two EFDC+ hydrodynamic models were created.
 A larger scale model was developed using data from four ADCP’s that collected data for a 32 day period.
 The model was calibrated to stage and velocities from the ADCPs.
 Once the larger scale model was calibrated, a fine scale model for the region around the airport was developed for the detailed assessment of the near shore currents.
 Impacts of flows and bed shear stresses were compared between the various runway extension alternatives.

 EEMS was used to carry out a hydraulic study to assess the impacts to the environment in the project area of the proposed Vision City of the South, Johor.
 Outputs from the study included before and after project implementation flooding, shoreline water levels, velocity patterns, and sedimentation and scour patterns.
 Recommendations on mitigation measures to reduce the impact of the proposed project on the environment were also provided.